Student Success

 Emergency Resources for Enrolled Students

-Emergency Fund (Portal)
+ECMC Emergency Fund (Portal)

 • Evidence will be reviewed by a select group of administrators who may indicate need has been established, denied, or request additional information.

-• The amount of funding disbursed to students will be determined on a case-by-case basis based on eligibility, and determination by administrators
+• The amount of funding disbursed to students will be determined on a case-by-case basis based on eligibility, and determination by administrators.

 • Referral to Financial Literacy Education may be recommended.